 Who We Are

-Chad Dirkse (email@example.com) has served in Christian education for 25 years in roles that include, math and science teacher, coach, athletic director, principal, head of school and board member.
+Chad Dirkse has served in Christian education for 25 years in roles that include math and science teacher, coach, athletic director, principal, head of school and board member.
 He is currently the President of Chattanooga Christian School where he serves more 1,100 students and 130 faculty and staff.
 Prior to his current position he served as the Superintendent at Westminster Christian School in Elgin, Illinois.
-Chad has an undergraduate degree in education from Covenant College and and MBA with a specialization in school leadership from LeTourneau University.
+Chad has an undergraduate degree in education from Covenant College and an MBA with a specialization in school leadership from LeTourneau University.
 Chad speaks regularly to groups about the school sustainability and the importance of consistency in the process and content of Christian schooling.

-After 28 years teaching in classrooms K-12, Steven Levy (email@example.com) is now an educational consultant, working independently and with EL Education.
-He guides teachers in designing service-based curriculum, engaging instructional practices, student owned assessments, and character development.
+Steven Levy is an educational consultant, working independently and with EL Education.
+After 28 years teaching in classrooms K-12, he now guides teachers in designing service-based curriculum, engaging instructional practices, student owned assessments, and character development.
 He was recognized as the Massachusetts State Teacher of the Year (1993), and honored by the Disney American Teacher Awards as the national Outstanding General Elementary Teacher (1995).
 Mr. Levy was the recipient of the Joe Oakey Award for his national impact on project-based learning, and received the John F. Kennedy Prize for the teaching of history.
 Mr. Levy and his fourth grade students were designated “Conservation Heroes” by the National Park Service for their study of the effects of a local bike path on the environment and the community.
 Mr. Levy has written various articles for educational journals, and his book, Starting From Scratch (Heinemann, 1996), details some of the projects and students he has worked with in his elementary classrooms.